tpazyot127/chat-app_fullstack/README.md

 - User must login and registration
 - Save user chat history
 - Implement rate limiting to prevent abuse of the chatbot system.
+- Note : If you can't send messages, please install 1.1.1.1 and start, then try again.

 ## Built With ✨